eprev/eprev.org/documents/posts/2013-09-22_mongo-shell-as-an-interactive-javascript-interpreter/mongo-shell-as-an-interactive-javascript-interpreter.md

 description: Do you know that MongoDB has JavaScript interpreter?
 And yes, you can use it.
 -->

-# Mongo shell as an interactive JavaScript&nbsp;interpreter
+# Mongo shell as an interactive JavaScript&#160;interpreter

 Do you have MongoDB installed?
 If you do then you have JavaScript interpreter.
 MongoDB has SpiderMonkey JavaScript engine.
 To start an interactive shell you have to type `mongo --nodb` in the shell.